ieb/N2KBMSFwUi/README.md

-# On device UI
+# N2KNMEA0183Wifi BMS Firmware UI

+This is a UI for https://github.com/ieb/N2KNMEA0183Wifi which is uploaded to the device Firmware to give quick access on http://bloatsystems.local to monitor the BMS that the device is connected to.
+It was forked from https://github.com/ieb/N2KLifePo4 which is an install-able PWA App and which may evolve beyond what cna reasonably be accommodated in Flash.
+This version has a service worker as is required by a PWA, however due so size limitations the PWA manifest is lacking some images that cause Chrome to refuse to install.

-Basic UI for the BMs minimizing dependencies as there is limited flash available on the device.
-Although it is configured to be a PWA, at the moment it wont install on as a PWA service since that would require a large image which is a waste of flash.
-Most of the code is shared with the lifepo4 PWA, however D3JS has been optimised and the ui is reactive so it works on Android and can be installed on a home screen for quickaccess.
+Most of the code is shared with the lifepo4 PWA, however D3JS has been optimized and the ui is reactive so it works on Android and can be installed on a home screen for quickaccess.

 # Install into Flash